defdefred/Remotty/README.md

 A cheap Openwrt router can acte as a SSH portal and serve a dedicated WiFi management network to several Remotty.

 ## Hardware & Software
 Any ESP32 board with usb port and flashed with [Arduino](https://github.com/defdefred/EasyLibSSH/blob/main/README_Arduino.md).
+Tested Boards:
+- Lolin mini s2 -> Ok but can't be remotely flashed)
+- LILYGO TTGO T-Display -> Ok

 The libSSH server api is quite tricky, so I use the [easylibssh](https://github.com/defdefred/EasyLibSSH) library.
 ## Configuration